Harrisburg Diocese BankruptcyFebruary 21, 2020

 If you have a pending claim against the Harrisburg Diocese or if you are considering filing a claim, you need to file a proof of claim with the Bankruptcy Court.
 This includes not only abuse claims, but all unpaid claims that arose before the bankruptcy filing.

-If my firm can assist you in this important matter, please feel free to call Daley Zucker Meilton & Miner, LLC at 717-724-9821.
+If Daley Zucker can assist you in this important matter, please feel free to call Daley Zucker Meilton & Miner, LLC at 717-724-9821.